Help for Adults to Stop Abusing

-Treatment for sexual behavior problems is available.
-If you are motivated to stop abusive behaviors and to get specialized treatment, you can learn to change their behaviors and to live a healthy, productive life.
-Having the support and "tough love" of friends and families can also help you through the process of completing treatment and living an abuse-free life.
+Treatment for people who struggle with harmful or abusive sexual behaviors is available.
+If you are motivated to stop abusive behaviors and to get specialized treatment, you can learn to change your behaviors and live a healthy, fulfilling, and productive life.
+Having the support and encouragement of friends and families can also help you through the process of completing treatment and living a life free from abuse.

 Safety planning and immediate help

 When there’s a child who is at immediate risk

 Stop all contact with that child.
 Leave the situation and if you’re that child’s caretaker, find someone else to care for the child.
 If you feel able, tell another adult why you need their help.
 If you’re not able to explain the truth, give a more general reason for the time being; tell them there is more, but you can't explain everything that is going on right now.
 For example, “I need to take some time alone right now, and I realize I’m not telling you the whole story – please understand that this is what I need to do right now.”
 The most important thing to do first is to eliminate the opportunity to harm a child.
 Then, from a safe place, create a more complete plan with the assistance of other adults and professionals.

 - Seek a trusted adult or professional and find a way to talk to them as directly and honestly as possible to let them know what's going on

 - Avoid any substance use or abuse

 - Stay off the internet if illegal images are too tempting - unplug, if necessary